gamma-quadrant/gamma-quadrant/README.md

 # About me
-I'm a technical writer working on a book about accessible technical writing.
-I'm also a ~~grasshopper~~ frontend web developer.
-Learning is my thing.
+I'm a technical writer working on a book about accessible technical writing for education.
+I'm also learning frontend web development.

 ## A little more about me

-I work in higher ed, but I'm looking to move into more technical technical writing.
-A lot of my work involves writing with Section 508 and WCAG guidelines in mind.
+I work in higher ed, but I'm looking to move into more *technical* technical writing.
+A lot of my work involves writing alt text and editing documents so that they are Section 508 compliant.
 I have some thoughts about how to make my work better.

+## Currently reading

+*White Noise* by Don Delillo
+*The Computational Beauty of Nature* by Gary William Flake